 Poker is a beloved card game enjoyed by millions of players throughout the world, whether for real money at a land based casino or during a casual game between friends.
 Given the expansion of the Internet, online poker has become a fun and convenient pastime for players looking to engage in this popular game of skill while enjoying the chance to win real money.
-We explain all you need to know about playing poker online, including the types of poker games available, how to play, payment options and how to stay safe when gambling for real money on the Web.
+We explain all you need to know about playing poker online, including the types of poker games available, how to play, payment options and how to stay safe when playing online poker for real money on the Web.

 Where to play online poker